microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 - Windows Server 2016 or later
 - Service Manager 2019 or later
-- Windows Powershell version 4.0 or 5.1
+- Windows Powershell version 4.0 or later

 ## Do you want to contribute to this tool?